lino-framework/book/docs/dev/about/auth.rst

 Lino's permission system.
 See :doc:`/dev/users` for getting started with user management.

 In Lino we opted to replace Django's database-stored user groups and permissions system by a system which uses pure Python code objects.
 While Django stores permissions as rows in the database, in Lino they are entirely defined by the application code as class-based user roles.

-Defining, granting and managing permissions can become a hell when you maintain a complex application which runs on different sites, with different variants, different versions.
+Defining, granting and managing permissions can become a hell when you maintain a complex application that runs on different sites, with different variants, different versions.
+Permission management is complex.
+Lino doesn't turn it into something simple, but it brings light into the dark...

 We believe that a purely code-based approach is more suitable than information stored in a database because